david-leon/HAG-Net/README.md

     3) method 2: class weight equals to inverse of square root of class distribution of training samples, set input ars as `-weighting_method 2`

 ### Sample Weighting
-  * Sample-wise weighting for training is supported for both classification and regression tasks.
   * Note the metrics calculated on train set don't count in sample weights except for the `loss` metric; test set does not support sample weights at all; for meaningful test metric results, you should organize test samples with the same weights together, and sperately run test on test sets with different weights.

 ### Early Stop